Quick Guide to Earning a College Basketball Scholarship

 The first step towards getting a basketball scholarship is to improve your game.
 Even if you have been playing basketball all your life, there are bound to be aspects to your game that could use a bit of work.
 Speak to your coaches and get their advice on how to go about improving.
 You might have to put in extra hours at the gym, or engage in some one-on-one sessions with coaches/teammates.
 This extra effort is often the difference between good players and potentially great ones.

 Players who earn a basketball scholarship also do it with good grades.
-If you are good enough to earn a college basketball scholarship into a Division 1 school, you might be able to get away with grades that are not top of the class, but you still have to have pretty decent grades, so there is less stress when taking the SAT or ACT.
+If you are good enough to earn a college basketball scholarship into a Division 1 school, you might be able to get away with grades that are not top of the class, but you still have to have pretty decent grades, so there is less stress when taking or preparing for the SAT or ACT.
 However, division two and division three schools rarely recruit solely based on athletics.
 You will only get a basketball scholarship from a Division 2 or Division 3 school if your grades match up to the required standard.

 When you have become a high school star on the varsity basketball team, it is time to begin thinking about which colleges you could apply to.
 Speak to your coaches and ask them if they have any contacts among college scouts.
 Chances are that your coach will be able to arrange a scout visit, where they will assess your game and tell you if they have any interest in bringing you to their school.
 You can also do what I did and write some of the schools of your choice.
 Write specifically to the head and top assistant coach in the men’s basketball department expressing your interest in their basketball program.
 You should provide why you are interested and why you will be a good asset to their team and program.
 Provide a highlight tape as well.
 I’m creating an ebook in the next few weeks that will discuss how to become a better basketball player.
 Do not worry it is a beginner’s guide.
 It will also discuss several ways to be recruited by colleges and universities.
 It will also provide example letter templates when writing college coaches for recruiting purposes.